lordrasmus/geany-lsp/README.md

 and generate this file using autotools by e.g. `bear -- make -j 9` (and has to be moved to the `build` subdirectory afterwards).
 4. Enable the LSP plugin in Geany.
+5. Open the configuration file using Tools->LSP Client->User Configuration and comment-out line `cmd=clangd` under the C section.
+This tells the plugin to start the `clangd` server for C files.
-5. Create a new project with the base path pointing to the geany root directory.
+6. Create a new project with the base path pointing to the geany root directory.
 The base path is used by the plugin to define the directory of the project - this is necessary for clangd for instance, but some other LSP servers like pylsp don't need any project directory.